The Best of Everything

 Of the film itself, Joan says in CWJC: ... silly but fun--Bob Montgomery was terrific, I was awful, mostly because I was miscast.

 USO (United Services Organization).
 Joan first became a supporter of the USO during WWII, an association that continued into the 1970s.
 On 3/2/65, the New York City branch named her Woman of the Year.
 The organization was one of the beneficiaries of her will, receiving one share of her estate.

 USPS (United States Postal Service).
-If you'd like to write the USPS and nominate Joan for her very own (much deserved) stamp in its "Legends of Hollywood" series (as Bette Davis just received), here's what to do (from the USPS website):
+If you'd like to write the USPS and nominate Joan for her very own (much deserved) stamp in its "Legends of Hollywood" series (as Bette Davis received in 2008), here's what to do (from the USPS website):

 How can I submit my idea for a new